istio/enhancements/features/external_authorization.md

 - [x] Explicit user action is required to enable this feature (e.g. a config field, config resource, or installation action).

-> The user needs to configure extension provider and authz policy to enable the feature, see task in istio.io/latest/docs/tasks/security/authorization/authz-custom
+> The user needs to configure extension provider and AuthorizationPolicy to enable the feature, see task in istio.io/latest/docs/tasks/security/authorization/authz-custom

 **Docs**